-In case you haven’t noticed, Team LC is in total Bikini Boot Camp mode.
-This week, Lauren posted her annual Bikini Boot Camp Plan, which we were all pretty excited about.
+In case you haven’t noticed, Team LC is in total Summer Boot Camp mode.
 We have also been pinning healthy recipes and workout plans to gear up for beach season.
 Today, I’m going to take your workout routine a step further by sharing a few tips on how to correct your crunches and work your abs the right way.

 If you notice that your lower back hurts and your neck is sore after finishing your regular core routine, you are probably doing something wrong.
 Check out these 5 steps below for my crash course on how to make your crunches count (and learn how to keep your joints in check too!)…